A timeline and history of ESG investing, rules and practices

 The U.N.
 General Assembly formulated 17 Sustainable Development Goals (SDGs).
 A few years later, the SDGs were further clarified with 169 specific targets and 232 unique indicators of progress.
 They cover many issues, including poverty, food security, health, equality, water, clean energy, work, infrastructure, sustainability, climate, oceans, ecosystems, justice and partnership.

-The Financial Stability Board, an industry consortium that makes recommendations on various risks, launched the Taskforce on Climate-related Financial Disclosures (TCFD).
-The new group currently works on standards for reporting climate-related disclosures for banks, businesses and investors.
-It helps price the potential impact of climate risks on a company's bottom line.
-More than 3,800 companies have become supporters of the TCFD recommendations.
+The Financial Stability Board, an industry consortium that makes recommendations on various risks and regulatory actions, launched the Task Force on Climate-related Financial Disclosures.
+Two years later, the new group, commonly known as the TCFD, published 11 recommendations for companies on reporting information about financial risks posed by climate change.
+The goal was to help banks, insurers and investors assess the potential impact of climate risks on a company's bottom line.
+Eventually, more than 4,000 companies declared support for the TCFD recommendations.

 2016: Workforce Disclosure Initiative

 ShareAction, a charity that supports responsible investment, launched the Workforce Disclosure Initiative.
-The program aims to increase the value and quality of data on workforce health, safety and risk management metrics.
-Sixty-eight institutional investors currently support the program with more than $10 trillion in assets under management.
+The WDI program, which was transferred to the Thomson Reuters Foundation in 2024, aims to increase the value and quality of data that companies report on workforce health, safety and risk management metrics.
+More than 50 institutional investors with a total of $7.5 trillion in assets under management currently support the program, and about 170 large employers respond to the WDI's annual survey.

 2017: The Compact for Responsive and Responsible Leadership